learn-co-curriculum/phase-3-nds-introduction/README.md

 * Human Effort
   * "Is there a common water source for households suffering cholera death?"
-  * "Do households that don't use the Broad Street water pump avoid cholera death?
+  * "Do households that don't use the Broad Street water pump avoid cholera death?"
-  * Why do individuals who work at the nearby brewery seem immune to cholera?
+  * "Why do individuals who work at the nearby brewery seem immune to cholera?"
 * _Insight_: **The Broad Street pump is spreading disease!
 And the brewery workers avoid it by drinking low-alcohol beer all day!**